-- Part 1: List all foster children, the school they attend and their grade.
-Check the box indicating the child is a foster child - Part 2: Skip this part. - Part 3: Skip this part. - Part 4: Complete this part.
-An adult must sign the form. - Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
-If you do not select race or ethnicity, one will be selected for you based on visual observation.
+Part 1: List all foster children, the school they attend and their grade.
+Check the box indicating the child is a foster child.

+Part 2: Skip this part.
+Part 3: Skip this part.

+Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
+If you do not select race or ethnicity, one may be selected based on visual observation.

-If some of the children in the household are foster children:
+If some of the children in the household are foster children or are homeless, migrant or runaway children:Part 1: List all children, the school they attend and their grade.
+Check the appropriate box.

-- Part 1: List all children, including foster children, the school they attend and their grade.
-Check the box if the child is a foster child. - Part 2: If the household does not have a Master Case Number, skip this part. - Part 3: Follow these instructions to report total household income from last month.
+Part 2: If the household does not have a Master Case Number, skip this part.

+Part 3: Follow these instructions to report total household income from last month.

-Column 1 - Household Members: List the first and last name of each person living in your household, related or not (such as grandparents, other relatives or friends) who share income and expenses.
+Column 1 - Household Members: List the first and last name of each person living in your household, related or not(such as grandparents, other relatives or friends) who share income and expenses.
 Attach another sheet of paper if necessary.

 Column 2 - Gross Income and How Often it was Received: Gross income is the amount earned before taxes and other deductions; it is not your take-home pay.
-For each household member, list each type of income received for the month.
+For each household member, list each type of income received for themonth.
 You must also report how often the money is received - weekly, every other week, twice a month, or monthly.